RavenGrappling/RavenGrappling.github.io/index.md

       Self-Defense
     </dt>
     <dd>
-      BJJ will teach you how to defend yourself against an attacker who is bigger and stronger, using control, leverage and submissions.
+      BJJ will teach you how to defend yourself against people who are bigger and stronger, by using control, leverage and submissions.
     </dd>
     <dt>
       Physical Fitness
     </dt>
     <dd>
-      It provides a full-body workout that will help you improve your strength, endurance, flexibility, and overall health.
+      It is great for providing a full-body workout that will help you improve your strength, endurance, flexibility, and overall health.
     </dd>
     <dt>
       Stress Relief